arskom/spyne/doc/source/manual/03_types.rst

 1. :class:`spyne.model.binary.ByteArray` is a simple type that contains arbitrary data.
-It's similar to Python's own ``str`` in terms of functionality, but it's a sequence of ``str`` values instead of just a big ``str`` to be able to handle data in chunks using methods like generators when needed.
+It's similar to Python's own ``str`` in terms of functionality, but it's a sequence of ``str`` values instead of just a big ``str`` to be able to handle data in chunks using generators when needed.
 2. :class:`spyne.model.binary.File` is a quirkier type that is mainly used to deal with Http way of dealing with file uploads.
 Its native value is the ``File.Value`` instance in :class:`spyne.model.binary.File`.
-See its documentation for more information about it.
+See its documentation for more information.

-Dealing with binary data with Spyne is not that hard -- you just need to make sure your data is parsed incrementally when you're preparing to deal with arbitrary-size binary data, which means you need to do a lot of testing as different WSGI implementations behave differently.
+Dealing with binary data with Spyne is not that hard -- you just need to make sure your data is parsed incrementally when you're preparing to deal with arbitrary-size binary data, which means you need to do careful testing as different WSGI implementations behave differently.

 Complex
 -------

 Types that can contain other types are termed "complex objects".
-They must be subclasses of :class:`spyne.model.primitive.ComplexModel` class.
+They must be subclasses of :class:`spyne.model.complex.ComplexModel` class.

 Here's a sample complex object definition: ::